pixie-io/docs.px.dev/content/en/02-installing-pixie/02-setting-up-k8s/05-k0s-setup.md

 ## Create a k0s Cluster

-Follow the k0s [Quick Start Guide](https://docs.k0sproject.io/latest/install/) to set up a K8s cluster with a single node that includes both the controller and the worker.
+Follow the k0s [Quick Start Guide](https://docs.k0sproject.io/latest/install/) to set up a K8s cluster with a single node that includes both the controller and the worker:

 ```bash
 # Download k0s